-- 10. Health Department-The Environmental Engineering Program has reviewed the preliminary plan of subdivision for the Greenvale Parkway Property and has no comments to offer. - 11.
-Stormwater Management-The Department of Public Works and Transportation has determined that onsite stormwater management is required.
+- 12. Health Department-The Environmental Engineering Program has reviewed the preliminary plan of subdivision for the Greenvale Parkway Property and has no comments to offer. - 13.
+Stormwater Management-The Department of Public Works and Transportation has determined that on-site stormwater management is required.
 A Stormwater Management Concept Plan has been submitted, but not yet approved.
 Prior to signature approval of the preliminary plan of subdivision, the applicant should submit two copies of the signed and approved stormwater management concept plan and approval letter.
 The approved stormwater concept plan application number and approval date should be delineated on the preliminary plan and the Type I Tree Conservation Plan.
-Development must be in accordance with the approved plan to ensure that development of this site does not result in on-site or downstream flooding. - 12.
+Development must be in accordance with - 14.
 Historic-A Phase I archeological survey is not recommended on the above-referenced 2.14-acre property.
 A search of current and historic photographs, topographic and historic maps, and locations of currently known archeological sites indicates the probability of archeological sites within the subject property is low.
 Aerial photographs indicate that most of the property has previously been impacted by the construction of houses surrounding the property.
 Most of the property also contains slopes over 15 percent.
 However, the applicant should be aware that there are two Historic Sites, the Browning-Baines House (69-019) and Riverdale Baptist Church (69-012), and one archeological site, the Cherry Hill Cemetery, within a one-mile radius of the subject property